care101/LintCode/README.md

-# AlgsProject
+# LintCode

-LintCode/LeetCode algorithm written by Java and python or anything else.
+LintCode/LeetCode algorithm written by Java or python or anything else.

 ## Binary Search